NETWAYS/gitlab-training/day1/07_Collaboration/02_Collaboration.md

 # Collaboration with others

 * `git fetch`
-  * Get the remote branch reference pointer to the latest commit and cache it locally.
+  * Update the remote branch reference pointers to the latest commit and cache it locally.
+  * Does not pull in any remote commit history.
 * `git pull`
-  * Fetch and update the local history from remote repository.
-This pulls in source code changes and commits.
+  * Fetch and update the local history from remote repository (implicit fetch).
-* `git push`
-  * Update remote references and push local history to remote repository.
-This pushes source code changes and commits.
+  * This pulls in source code changes and commits.
-* `git remote`
-  * Configure/list remote repository URLs (default `origin`).

 ~~~SECTION:handouts~~~